AlgoMaster Logo

 Intuition

-The most direct way to think about this: count every character in the string, then check how many complete "balloon"s we can assemble.
+Count every character in the string, then check how many complete "balloon"s those characters can assemble.

-Since "balloon" uses b(1), a(1), l(2), o(2), n(1), we just need to count these five characters in the input.
-For 'l' and 'o', we divide their counts by 2 since each "balloon" consumes two of each.
-The bottleneck character, the one that runs out first, determines our answer.
+Since "balloon" uses b(1), a(1), l(2), o(2), n(1), only these five characters matter.
+For 'l' and 'o', we divide their counts by 2 because each "balloon" consumes two of each.
+The character that runs out first determines the answer.

 Algorithm